Wasted-Audio/ryukau_LV2Plugins/README.md

 Binaries are built into `LV2Plugins/bin`.

 # Plugins
 Note that some parameter configuration leads to massive DC offset.
-To be stay safe, it's better to insert high-pass filter after these plugins.
+To stay safe, it's better to insert high-pass filter after these plugins.
 Monitoring output with oscilloscope is recommended.

 Some controls turns red when pointing.
 They can be the cause of potential blow up.
 It is recommended to always change those controls slowly with <kbd>Shift</kbd> + <kbd>Mouse Left Drag</kbd>.